What Exactly Is Aggravated Unlicensed Operation in New York?

 Penalties for a first-degree AUO include: a $500 – $5000 fine, a class E felony prison sentence related to the specific violation conditions, and/or probation.

-Call (888) 842-5384 or contact us online to speak with an experienced NY traffic crime lawyer who can answer your questions and provide guidance during an absolutely free, no obligation case review.
+A misdemeanor or felony conviction should be avoided to the extent it can at all costs.
+Feifer & Greenberg is happy to discuss your case if you have been charged with AUO and have any questions.
+Call (888) 842-5384 or contact us online to speak with an experienced NY vehicle and traffic lawyer who can answer your questions and provide some guidance during a free, no obligation case review.